Sriram04r/nli_accent_project/README.md

   1. Project Overview
 </h1>

-This project aims to identify the native language (accent) of Indian English speakers using short speech audio clips.
+This project aims to <h3>identify the native language (accent)</h3> of Indian English speakers using short speech audio clips.
 The system is built using:

-HuBERT-based deep speech embeddings
+- HuBERT-based deep speech embeddings

-Accent classification using a trained ML model (RandomForest/SVC)
+- Accent classification using a trained ML model (RandomForest/SVC)

-Cuisine recommendation based on predicted region
+- Cuisine recommendation based on predicted region

 The project includes: